 Manage all your tasks in Plaky

-In fact, this is especially handy if you have a big project.
-You can dedicate a whole space to that project and create separate folders for each team within a project so all their boards are grouped together.
+Plus, unlike in Notion, boards in Plaky can be organized into folders, giving you a clear overview of your project.
+This is especially handy if you’re running a big project.
+You can dedicate a whole space to that project and create separate folders for each team within it so that all their boards are grouped together.

-A sales team folder, for example, can contain boards such as ‘Client onboarding’, ‘Inbound sales’, ’Inventory management’, etc. This way, each team can easily track down all their boards without having to go through the list of all boards within a space.
+A sales team folder, for example, can contain boards such as ‘Client onboarding’, ‘Inbound sales’, ’Inventory management’, etc. This way, each team can easily track down all their boards and tasks without having to go through the list of all boards within a space.

 What’s more, Plaky’s customer support is available 24/7 — and unlike Obsidian and Notion, it includes phone support too!

 Take your task management to the next level.
-Create a free Plaky account today.
+Create a free Plaky account today!